 #2 Set aside time for yourself every day

 Being a college student can be incredibly overwhelming.
-There’s homework, club meets, social events, family commitments and so much more happening at once.
+There’s college essay writing, club meets, social events, family commitments and so much more happening at once.
 And this is while you’re at a stage in life where you’re trying to figure yourself out and who you want to be.
 That’s a lot of pressure!
 It also means that you’re often juggling tons of commitments and possibly sacrificing time for yourself.
 A huge mindfulness tip, in this case, is to set aside “me” time every day.
 This could be just 5 minutes of time every night where you reflect on what’s happened each day.
 What made you happy and what made you unhappy?
 What would you do differently?
 These thoughts help you appreciate what’s happened in the day and also understand yourself better.
 It’s very similar to the concept of meditation — just without the fancy bells and whistles!

 #3 Use mindfulness tools